-To verify external mechanical integrity in the injection wells, Lapis Energy will conduct at least one of the tests presented in Table 9, periodically during the injection phase, as required by 40 CFR 146.89(c) and 146.90.
-A demonstration of mechanical integrity will be made at least once a year during injection operations.
+To verify external mechanical integrity in the injection wells, Lapis Energy will conduct the tests presented in Table 9, during the injection phase, as required by 40 CFR 146.89(c) and 146.90 per the frequency indicated.
+A demonstration of mechanical integrity will be made at least once a year during injection operations and will include an Annulus Pressure Test and either an approved tracer survey or temperature/noise log.